-The Law says:
+The law says:

-• Parents must inform the Local Authority in writing, six weeks before a Private Fostering arrangement is due to start and 48 hours after it has begun.
+• Parents must tell the local authority in writing, six weeks before it is due to start and 48 hours after it has begun

-School and Agency duties eg- School, and Health:
+School and agency duties e.g. school, and health:

-- Refer any possible Private Fostering arrangement into the Local Authority; - Be aware of any possibility of trafficking; - Clarify whether there is a genuine link to the carer and child.
+- Refer any possible private fostering arrangement into the local authority. - Be aware of any possibility of trafficking. - Clarify whether there is a genuine link to the carer band child.

-The Local Authority must:
+The local authority must:

-- Carry out written assessments, visits, and reviews, similar to that of a Looked After Child; - Contact and inform the parents if there are concerns regarding the Private Fostering arrangement; both before, and at any time during the arrangement.
+- carry out written assessments, visits, and reviews, similar to that of a looked after child. - Contact and tell the parents if there are concerns about the arrangement before and during.